New evidence shows that lockdowns have been detrimental to children’s mental health

 Adolescents aged 12–17 years accounted for the largest proportion of children’s mental health–related ED visits during 2019 and 2020.
 During weeks 12–42, 2020, the proportion of mental health–related visits for children aged 5–11 years and adolescents aged 12–17 years increased approximately 24% and 31%, respectively compared with those in 2019; the proportion of mental health–related visits for children aged 0–4 years remained similar in 2020.
 The highest weekly proportion of mental health–related ED visits occurred during October for children aged 5–11 years (week 42; 1,177 per 100,000) and during April (week 16) for adolescents aged 12–17 years (4,758 per 100,000).

-This is not the first report to show how detrimental the lockdown has been on kids.
-Many other reports have also shown evidence suggesting the Covid-19 period has been damaging to mental health.
+The CDC is not the first to report on the detrimental impact that lockdowns have had on children.
+Many other studies have also found evidence suggesting the Covid-19 period has been damaging to mental health.

 In the US adult population as a whole, the incidence of suicidal ideation typically hovers around 3.4 percent.
 But this new study reveals that in October, 36.9 percent of young adults had suicidal thoughts, compared to 32.2 percent in May in the wake of the first round of government lockdowns.

-And in a new study on life satisfaction, authors Terrence C.Kim, Seonghoon Kim, and Kanghyock Koh found that Singapore experienced large declines in overall life satisfaction that coincided with the introduction of a national lockdown.
-And unfortunately, life satisfaction remained below its pre-pandemic levels even after the lockdown was lifted.
-Additionally, individuals who reported losing income experienced a decline in life satisfaction that was twice as large as those individuals that saw no change in income.
+In a new study on life satisfaction, authors Terrence C.Kim, Seonghoon Kim, and Kanghyock Koh found that Singapore experienced large declines in overall life satisfaction that coincided with the introduction of a national lockdown.
+Life satisfaction also remained below pre-pandemic levels even after the lockdown was lifted.
+Individuals who reported losing income experienced a double the decline in life satisfaction as individuals that did not lose income.

-Overall, the lockdowns have been associated with disruptions that have been harmful to people’s well being.
-Children, however, are still developing, but have had most of their social ties cut from under them.
-This means that they a higher risk of developing mental health issues now and also in the future.
+Human beings are social animals.
+For children particularly, ockdowns have disrupted significant social and emotional development milestones, endangering well-being.
+This means that in additional to current hardships, children also have a higher risk of developing mental health issues in the future.
 They, therefore, stand to be the most severely impacted, now and in the long term.